juanfrc/connect-4/README.md

 ### Release 1: Deciding on your project and MVP

-You have a choice of two possible projects to work on: building a JavaScript version of Connect Four, or building a survey website (with lots of AJAX).
-Here are some possible user stories for both:
+You have a choice of two possible projects to work on: building a JavaScript version of Connect Four

 **Connect Four**
 > * A user can see a board